-Scarlet Sentinel

-same time it would supply both you and your neighbor with apples for fresh eating, pies and cider!
+Scarlet SentinelTM same time it would supply both you and your neighbor with apples for fresh eating, pies and cider!
+SCARLET SENTINELTM Very large greenish-yellow apples are almost entirely covered with a red blush.

-SCARLET SENTINELTM

-Very large greenish-yellow apples are almost entirely covered with a red blush.
 Crisp, pure white flesh is sweet and flavourful.
 Good keeper.
 Is slightly more compact than Golden Sentinel.
 NEEDS A POLLENIZER | ZONE 4 | HARVEST: MID SEPT.

-104-7026 Small Semi-Dwarf (M26)

-\$53.95

-GOLDEN SENTINELTM

-Developed in Summerland, BC in the 1980s, this disease resistant 'sentinel' is known for large, golden-yellow apples with a rosy blush on the sunny side.
+104-7026 Small Semi-Dwarf (M26) \$55.95 GOLDEN SENTINELTM Developed in Summerland, BC in the 1980s, this disease resistant 'sentinel' is known for large, golden-yellow apples with a rosy blush on the sunny side.
 Both appearance and the sweet, mellow flavour makes for favourable comparisons to Golden Delicious.

 Storage life is also similar, at about four months.
 Golden Sentinel's distinctive colonnade shape can easily be maintained by pruning the branches back to 10-15cm stubs every spring.
 NEEDS A POLLENIZER | ZONE 4 | HARVEST: LATE SEPT.
-104-3026 Small Semi-Dwarf (M26) \$53.95 Our columnar lineup gets a fresh infusion of talent with these exciting new European selections.
+Small Semi-Dwarf (M26) 104-3026 \$55.95 Our columnar lineup gets a fresh infusion of talent with these exciting new European selections.
 Dr. Jaroslav Tupy of the Czech Republic has developed the Urban Apple® series-a number of scab and mildew resistant varieties ideally suited for the aspiring orchardist with very limited space.
-URBAN BLUSHING DELIGHT ® This beauty is distinguished by an attractive crimson blush over a green background and delightful sweet flavour.
-Early reports indicate Blushing Delight® is a more vigorous growing tree than the other Urban selections, but will stay quite compact.
+URBAN BLUSHING DELIGHT® This beauty is distinguished by an attractive crimson blush over a green background and delightful sweet flavour.
+Large crisp fruit will store up to four months.
+Blushing Delight® is precocious and productive.
+In Europe it is sold as 'Moonlight'.

 Courtesy of Raintree Nursery

-\$53.95

 URBAN GOLDEN TREAT ®

 Maximize your mini orchard by planting Golden Treat® with one or two of it's Urban® buddies.
 In the spring they light up their corner with blush-pink blossoms, followed by tight clusters of luscious fruit in early fall.
-Crisp, greenishgold apples become sweeter the longer they hang on the tree.
-Golden Treat® lives up to it's name right off the tree as well as in the kitchen.
+Crisp, greenish-gold apples become sweeter the longer they hang on the tree.
+Golden Treat®